A part of me is really excited to talk with you about the healing, intuitive practice of

 “Self” Energy

-IFS offers “6 C’s,” that help us discern that Self energy is present: calm, curiosity, compassion, confidence, courage, clarity, creativity, connectedness.
+• IFS offers “8 C’s,” that help us discern that Self energy is present: calm, curiosity, compassion, confidence, courage, clarity, creativity, connectedness;

-I find that a sense of equanimity or non-attachment is an espectially helpful clue as well.
-And Self energy in neurodivergent foks might show up in other ways, such as as exuberance or calm focus.
+• In neurodivergent folks might show up in other ways, such as as exuberance or calm-yet-intense focus.

 Books